 What is Strategic Learning and Development?

-Strategic Learning and Development is the ability of an organization to identify, prioritize, build, and manage the necessary skills to deliver on their strategic vision.
+Strategic Learning and Development is an organization’s ability to identify, prioritize, build, and manage the necessary skills to deliver on their strategic vision.
 Most organizations have lofty goals of where they want to be in 3-5 years, yet executives tend to focus primarily on the technologies and processes that enable these goals.
-Strategic Learning and Development augments the conversation, by asking “what skills and competencies does our workforce need to build for us to achieve our goals?”
+Strategic Learning and Development augments the conversation by asking, “What skills and competencies do our workforce need to build for us to achieve our goals?”.

-What do Learning Management Systems (LMS), instructor-led trainings (ILTs), coaching, and employee onboarding all have in common?
+What do Learning Management Systems (LMS), instructor-led training (ILTs), coaching, and employee onboarding all have in common?
 They can each have a profound impact on the skills of your workforce.
 They also, individually, are not enough to effectively equip employees with the skills needed to deliver business value.
-As one example, an ILT is a great tool for conveying large amounts of information that an employee needs to accomplish a given task, but ILTs by themselves don’t necessarily result in a change in workforce behavior.
-However, when thoughtfully arranged as parts of a larger business capability, traditional L&D tools like the ones listed above can deliver value for an organization by solving problems before they happen.
+As one example, an ILT is an excellent tool for conveying large amounts of information that an employee needs to accomplish a given task.
+Still, ILTs by themselves don’t necessarily result in a change in workforce behavior.
+However, when thoughtfully arranged as parts of a more extensive business capability, traditional L&D tools like the ones listed above can deliver value for an organization by solving problems before they happen.

 The Impact of Strategic Learning and Development on Business Transformation

-Transformation projects are difficult to deliver.
-These initiatives can fail to deliver on business case, budget, and schedule for a number of reasons ranging from stakeholder engagement to change management and adoption.
-Thinking about L&D from a strategic perspective, however, can help overcome some challenges of training and development in an organization commonly associated with business transformation.
+Transformation projects take more work to deliver.
+These initiatives can fail to deliver on the business case, budget, and schedule for a number of reasons ranging from stakeholder engagement to change management and adoption.
+However, thinking about L&D from a strategic perspective can help overcome some training and development challenges in an organization commonly associated with business transformation.
 Investing in a Strategic Learning and Development capability can help:

 - Drive higher user adoption.
-Whether it is a new technology in learning and development or a new business process, one of the biggest risks to a successful rollout is end user adoption.
-Traditional change management practices ensure users are trained on the new technologies and process, but often fail to engage early enough with appropriate context to drive the necessary cultural change.
-Using the SL&D capability can mitigate this risk by ensuring that would be knowledge gaps are closed before go-live and helps your workforce understand the broader impact of the change.
+Whether it is a new technology in learning and development or a new business process, one of the most significant risks to a successful rollout is end-user adoption.
+Traditional change management practices ensure users are trained on the latest technologies and processes but often fail to engage early enough with appropriate context to drive the necessary cultural change.
+Using the SL&D capability can mitigate this risk by ensuring that would-be knowledge gaps are closed before go-live and helps your workforce understand the broader impact of the change.